thewaxmango/green-book-trains-of-thought/ch2.md

 Notice that the casino wins on ties, and the only way you win is if you have more.
 However, consider the only way cards are discarded - in pairs of black and red.
 Thus, ties are the only possible outcome, so the expected value is **$0**.

+### Burning Ropes

+Burning a rope from one end will not help us at all, since it takes an hour to burn through and we have no reference in the middle.
+If we burn both ends at the same time, we guaranteed measure half an hour - but that is not good enough.
+How can we measure 15 minutes?

+First, we notice that the reason we can measure 30 minutes is because the rope is burning at 2 points, therefore consuming the rope at twice the speed.
+What if we ensure that a rope is constantly burning at 4 points?
+Suppose we light the rope at the center and the two ends (center is 2 points as the fire burns both ways).
+Then, when one pair of flames meet (killing 2 points), simply light the median of the unburnt segment that the other two flames are moving towards.
+Repeat until the rope is gone, measuring an additional 15 minutes.

+Thus, in any order, perform the 30 minute burn and the 15 minute burn consecutively.